EthnTuttle/mute-on-lock/README.md

 - Respects previous mute state (won't unmute if already muted)
 - Also handles suspend/resume events
 - Runs as a systemd user service
-- Lightweight and uses native systemd signals
+- Lightweight and uses native D-Bus signals
+- Works with GNOME, KDE, and other desktop environments

 ## Requirements